-IS&T is now providing access to Duo, a two-factor authentication application that leverages cellphones, landlines and smartphones as an "Approve" or "Deny" system to identify users.
+IS&T provides access to Duo, a two-factor authentication application that leverages cellphones, landlines and smartphones as an "Approve" or "Deny" system to identify users.
 Duo is a self-service web application that is being used for Touchstone-enabled web applications at MIT.

 Network & Wireless

 Learn how to connect to our campus network securely — via wireless or high-speed Ethernet connection — on campus or from home through your internet service provider.

 OpenID Connect (OIDC) is a RESTful authorization service that allows members of the MIT community to set authorization requirements based on OAuth2.0 for Applications to access their RESTful Web APIs and Services at MIT.
 These requirements are based on OAuth2.0.